 Please note: If you are a NON-US citizen, you can apply for a Student Visa through a consulate in the U.S., but you must submit proof of how you are legally in the U.S. (I-20, etc.) with your mailed application materials.
 However, non-U.S. citizens (including green card holders) are treated as citizens of their home country (country of held passport) and additional processing time may be necessary.

 Information about applying for a UK visa in the USA includes online forms, details about visa application centres and contact details if you have further questions.

-The UKVI English service phone line is open 24 hours Monday-Friday, with other languages available at times that reflect standard business hours where possible, see below.
+Other languages are available at times that reflect standard business hours where possible, see below.

 Emails enquiries cost £2.74 (GBP) You won’t be charged for any follow-up emails about the same enquiry.

 You’ll get a reply to your email within 2 days, except on Saturdays, Sundays and UK public holidays.

 Please note that contacting UK Visas and Immigration will not play any part in, or influence, the outcome of visa applications.